lkzwieder/resolvit/README.md

 # Resolvit test for the technical interview.
-Technical interview exersice for Resolvit
+Technical interview exercise for Resolvit

 ## How to install
-This was created and tested using NodeJS 9.4.0 and the libraries was installed using NPM 5.6.0, you have to make sure your node and NPM versions are compatible.
+This was created and tested using NodeJS 9.4.0 and the libraries was installed using NPM 5.6.0, you have to make sure your NodeJS and NPM versions are compatible.

-Step by step to run the main script:
+Step by step:
 - npm install
 - npm test #This is optional
 - npm start